 Caroline Jones, AO, and Victoria Laurie.

-Catherine Webber and Kathy McLeish (co-chairs), Anita Jacoby, Victoria Laurie, Danielle Cronin, Sophie Scott, and Patrice Scott.
+Women in Media has an all-female, voluntary board.
+Catherine Webber, Kathy McLeish, Anita Jacoby, Victoria Laurie, Danielle Cronin, Sophie Robertson, and Patrice Scott.
 A special thank you to Marina Go for taking on an advisory role.

 WA: Victoria Laurie